Hyperthyroidism: Epidemiology

-In the United States hyperthyroidism affects about 1.2% of the population.
-About half of these cases have obvious symptoms while the other half do not.
+In the United States, hyperthyroidism affects about 1.2% of the population.
+About half of these cases have obvious symptoms, while the other half do not.
 It occurs between two and ten times more often in women.
 The disease is more common in those over the age of 60 years.

 Subclinical hyperthyroidism modestly increases the risk of cognitive impairment and dementia.

 History

-Caleb Hillier Parry first made the association between the goiter and protrusion of the eyes in 1786, however, did not publish his findings until 1825.
+Caleb Hillier Parry first made the association between the goiter and eye protrusion in 1786; however, he did not publish his findings until 1825.
 In 1835, Irish doctor Robert James Graves discovered a link between the protrusion of the eyes and goiter, giving his name to the autoimmune disease now known as Graves' Disease.

 Pregnancy

 Recognizing and evaluating hyperthyroidism in pregnancy is a diagnostic challenge.
-Thyroid hormones are naturally elevated during pregnancy.
-Thyroid function generally normalizes in by the second trimester without treatment.
-Hyperthyroidism must also be distinguished from gestational transient thyrotoxicosis; as it can increase the risk of complications for mother and child.
-Such risks include pregnancy-related hypertension, pregnancy loss, low-birth weight, still birth and behavioral disorders later in the child's life.
-Nonetheless, high maternal FT4 levels during pregnancy have been associated with impaired brain developmental outcomes of the offspring and this was independent of for example hCG levels.
+Thyroid hormones are commonly elevated during the first trimester of pregnancy as the pregnancy hormone human chorionic gonadotropin (hCG) stimulates thyroid hormone production, in a condition known as gestational transient thyrotoxicosis.
+Gestational transient thyrotoxicosis generally abates in the second trimester as hCG levels decline and thyroid function normalizes.
+Hyperthyroidism can increase the risk of complications for mother and child.
+Such risks include pregnancy-related hypertension, pregnancy loss, low-birth weight, pre-eclampsia, preterm delivery, still birth and behavioral disorders later in the child's life.
+Nonetheless, high maternal FT4 levels during pregnancy have been associated with impaired brain developmental outcomes of the offspring and this was independent of hCG levels.

+Propylthiouracil is the preferred antithyroid medication in the 1st trimester of pregnancy as it is less teratogenic than methimazole.